 Southern California is an ecologically diverse region threatened by urbanization, water scarcity, and shifting wildfire frequency—A comprehensive drought preparedness and response strategy that considers the interrelated nature of these threats is needed.

 This project will help build regional understanding of the vulnerabilities and effects of ecological drought for conservation and natural resource management.

-Identification of priority research needs and products to inform regional drought response.
+Identify priority research needs and products

 Support strategic and science-informed decision making

 This project is a collaboration between San Diego State University and its Institute for Ecological Monitoring and Management, Climate Science Alliance, Desert Research Institute, Western Regional Climate Center, and the Climate Hazard Center at UC Santa Barbara.